 A method of sampling where groups that might not otherwise be equally represented are first divided proportionately into categories (“strata”); then, a sample is randomly selected from each of these categories. (e.g. If you wanted to do a study on hospitals, you’d separate them by size—small, medium-sized, and large hospitals.
 From there, you would draw samples from each category so that they’d all be equally represented.

-This notation pertains to the entire release, report, or study from which the question was taken.
+This note field on questions in the iPOLL database pertains to the entire release, report, or study from which the question was taken.

-In cases where responses are not based on the entire sample, a description of the portion of the sample whose responses are being reported appears here (e.g. women, or those who favor a given policy).
+A subset of the population under study.
+In cases where responses are not based on the entire sample, question results in iPOLL will show the Subpopulation field with a description of the portion of the sample whose responses are being reported appears here (e.g. women, or those who favor a given policy).

 A method of sampling where units are selected from the sampling frame by every “nth” unit. (e.g. You have a directory of 100,000 names and you want a sample of 1,000 names.
 Divide 100,000 by 1,000 to get 100.
 You will select every 100th name from the directory.
 Randomly select a number between 1 and 100, say 42, and select every 42nd name in groups of 100 (42, 142, 242, 342, 442.) to complete your sample.